 £

 Myeloma, also called multiple myeloma, causes changes in your blood and bone marrow.
-This in turn causes a wide range of symptoms.
+Bone marrow is the spongy tissue inside some of your bones.
+These changes cause a wide range of symptoms.

 Spotting the symptoms

-Often people with myeloma look back and realise they were experiencing symptoms for some time before they got their diagnosis.
-These might be long-lasting infections, back pain or fatigue.
-Understandably, many assumed they were run down or had pulled a muscle.
-So myeloma symptoms can be hard to spot.
+Myeloma symptoms can be hard to spot.
+Often people with myeloma look back and realise they had symptoms for some time before their diagnosis.
+These might be long-lasting infections, back pain or extreme tiredness (fatigue).
+Understandably, many assumed they were just run down or had pulled a muscle.

 If you have any symptom that you can’t explain, that goes on for a long time, or is unusual for you, speak to your GP.